 Trosper successfully met all 4 prongs of the "integrated enterprise test," Koh wrote, including the most important, centralized control of labor relations.

 The Court rejects Stryker’s argument that Stryker is, as a matter of law, not Trosper’s employer and thus not liable for Howmedica’s acts because Trosper has produced evidence sufficient to support a finding by a reasonable jury that Stryker was in fact Trosper’s employer."

 "Trosper has introduced not only a judicial admission by Stryker that it is a direct employer of Howmedica employees in the same sales position as Trosper, but also points to multiple policies, promulgated by Stryker, that bind employees like Trosper," she wrote.
-"Trosper also introduced evidence sufficient to satisfy the 2nd prong of the integrated enterprise test – interrelation of operations – by pointing out common officers and payroll functions.
+"Trosper also introduced evidence sufficient to satisfy the 2nd prong of the integrated enterprise test – interrelation of operations – by pointing out common officers and payroll functions, for this a consultation on severance pay was needed.
 A reasonable jury could also find that the 3rd factor of the integrated enterprise test, common management, weighs in Trosper’s favor, as it appears that Howmedica and Stryker not only shared common executives, but also potentially shared managers in charge of employment and termination decisions.
 Finally, Howmedica and Stryker are commonly owned."